-At Hamilton Christian Academy, we are joining in His work by intentionally building up a student body that is passionate about serving the Lord Jesus Christ.
-God's Word is alive and powerful, and it is the foundation for each subject in each grade.
-We are an interdenominational school that actively desires to see our students trained up "in the nurture and admonition of the Lord," Our mission is "to provide intellectual, physical, and vocational development in a Christ-centered environment to train up disciples of Christ."
+At Hamilton Christian Academy, we are encouraging our students to be involved in teaching and preaching about the kingdom of our Lord Jesus Christ.
+God's Word is living and powerful, and it is the foundation for every class.
+We are an interdenominational school that actively desires to see our students trained up "in the nurture and admonition of the Lord."
+Our mission is "to provide intellectual, physical, and vocational development in a Christ-centered environment to train up disciples of Christ."

-We have a staff of dedicated professionals who have a strong testimony of faith and devotion to the Lord, and a strong work ethic of providing excellent training for our young people.
-We are ACSI accredited, and we continue to work tirelessly to improve every aspect of our educational opportunities.
+We have a staff of dedicated professionals who have a strong testimony of faith and devotion to the Lord, a strong work ethic, and who provide excellent training for our young people.
+We currently have dual accreditation through ACSI and Cognia, and we continue to work diligently to improve every aspect of our academics and programs.

-The family community at HCA is made up of parents, guardians and grandparents who love each other, and provide support and encouragement to the staff and other students.
-This past year a committed group of volunteers created a Parent-Teacher Organization to help with many of the facets of HCA.
+The family community at HCA is made up of parents, guardians, grandparents, friends, and others who love each other, and provide support and encouragement to our staff and students.
+Just recently a committed group of parent volunteers created a Parent-Teacher Organization to help with many of the facets of HCA.
 Their willingness to offer their time and talents and ideas continues to be a huge blessing to our school.